avatar-kaleb/kalebmckelvey-site/blog/kaleb-s-thanksgiving-hackathon-part-2.md

   * Schedule page - Quote can be scheduled
     * disclaimer - default configuration is used, not from the form in the screenshots (next step for sure)
   * Schedule page - notifications -> Local notifications are working and are using a quote from the database
-  * Schedule page - scheduled notifications show as a list of cards, even if the formatting / user experience is terrible at the moment
+  * Schedule page - scheduled notifications show as a list of cards, even if the formatting/user experience is terrible at the moment
   * SQLite - FINALLLLLLYY GOT THIS WORKING TO LOAD INITIAL QUOTES!!!

 ## Next steps: